Monotonicity and Competitive Equilibrium in Cake-cutting: Related Work

 \cite{Chambers_2005} studies a related cake-cutting axiom called "division independence": if the cake is divided into sub-plots and each sub-plot is divided according to a rule, then the outcome should be identical to dividing the original cake using the same rule.
 He proves that the only rule which satisfies Pareto-optimality and division independence is the utilitarian-optimal rule --- the rule which maximizes the sum of the agents' utilities.
 Unfortunately, this rule does not satisfy the fairness axioms of proportionality and envy-freeness.

 \cite{Walsh2011Online} studies the problem of "online cake-cutting", in which agents arrive and depart during the process of dividing the cake.
 He shows how to adapt classic procedures like cut-and-choose and the Dubins-Spanier in order to satisfy online variants of the fairness axioms.
-Monotonicity properties are not studied, although the problem is similar in spirit to the concept of population-monotonicity.
+Monotonicity properties are not studied, although the problem is similar in spirit to the concept of population-monotonicity. \cite{Kash2014} also study a dynamic resource allocation setting, but they deal with multiple, homogeneous, divisible resources.
+The authors assume that participants are added sequentially, but resources allocated to existing participants cannot be taken back, which can be viewed as a stronger form of resource monotonicity. \citet{segal2016re} studies a related problem of how to re-divide a cake when new agents join the scene, while balancing fairness for the new agents with the ownership rights of the old agents.